Daniel Boal

 Clerk to the Bar Tribunals and Adjudication Service

-Daniel takes instructions in a wide range of personal injury and related matters, acting for both claimants and defendants, with a particular focus on cases involving serious injuries.
+Daniel takes instructions in a wide range of personal injury and clinical negligence matters, acting for both claimants and defendants, with a particular focus on cases involving serious injuries.

 Daniel joined Chambers in October 2021 following the successful completion of his pupillage under the supervision of Kane Simons.